florae123/taxi-simulator-lab/README.md

 4. Add a switch node

-5. In the switch node, insert the string **payload.d.velocity** into "property and add a rules for >25 and <25.
+5. In the switch node, insert the string **payload.d.velocity** into "property" and add rules for >25 and <25.
 ![Node-RED configure switch node](images/10_Node-RED_Configure_switch_node.jpg)

 6. Create a new debug node and connect each output of the switch node.